IjzerenHein/famous-flex/tutorials/DateWheel.md

 DateWheel
 ==========

-DateWheel is date/time (picker) wheel based on the famous-flex LayoutController technology.
+DateWheel is a date/time (picker) wheel based on the famous-flex LayoutController technology.
 It combines one or more ScrollControllers using the WheelLayout layout to form a single date/time picker control.

 ![Margins & Spacing](DateWheel/datewheel.gif)